ParadigmMC/mcman/docs/commands/index.md

 # CLI Commands

 This section shows the commands of mcman.
-You can type `mcman` or `mcman --help` for a basic list of it.
+You can type `mcman`, `mcman help` or `mcman --help` for a basic list of it.

-!!! warning
-    These docs are incomplete.

 ## Cheatsheet